eimoehtet/shopping-preferences-prediction/README.md

-# Predicting Shopping Preferences by Support Vector Machine
+# Predicting Shopping Preferences

 ## Project Description
-This project aims to predict customer shopping preferences (Online, Store, or Hybrid) using a Support Vector Machine (SVM) model, Logistic Regression, and Gaussian Naive Bayes models.
+This project aims to predict customer shopping preferences (Online, Store, or Hybrid) using various machine learning models, including Support Vector Machine (SVM), Gaussian Naive Bayes, and Logistic Regression.
 It includes data loading, exploratory data analysis (EDA), preprocessing (feature encoding and scaling), model development, hyperparameter tuning with GridSearchCV, and performance evaluation, including confusion matrix and ROC curves.
-A Gradio interface is also integrated for interactive predictions.
+A Gradio interface is also integrated for interactive predictions using the SVM model.

 ## How to Run the Code
 1.  **Clone the repository:**